Switzerland-EU partnership row facing deadline | DW | 30.06.2019

 Although not directly linked with the partnership treaty, it is being used by the EU as a bargaining chip to get Bern to ratify the deal.

-The partnership treaty, in the works since 2014, is supposed to "ensure a more uniform and efficient" governance on issues such as mutual market access and labor movement between the alpine nation and surrounding EU neighbors.
+The partnership treaty, in the works since 2014 and officially known as the Institutional Framework Agreement, is supposed to "ensure a more uniform and efficient" governance on issues such as mutual market access and labor movement between the alpine nation and surrounding EU neighbors.

 Although not a member of the EU, Switzerland already has some 20 bilateral agreements with the bloc and even makes a financial contribution to the EU.
 After the USA and China, it is the EU's third largest trading partner.